cloudjk/blog/pages/aws/aws_iam.md

 - IAM Access Advisor (user-level)
   - Access advisor shows the service permissions granted to a user and when those services were last accessed
   - You can use this information to revise your policies.
-Reduce permissions users can get in line with that principle of **least privilies**
+Reduce permissions users can get in line with that principle of **least privileges**

-### IAM Guidlines & Best Practices
+### IAM Guidelines & Best Practices

 - Don't use the root account except for AWS account setup
 - One physical user = One AWS user